charlesm93/charlesm93.github.io/_pages/about.md

 ### News

-* I'll be attending the [Uncertainty in Artificial Intelligence](https://www.auai.org/uai2023/) (UAI) conference in Pittsburgh this August to present [recent work on variational inference](https://arxiv.org/abs/2302.09163).
+* In September, I'll be teaching a three-day workshop on Stan at the [Summer on Advanced Bayesian Methods](https://ibiostat.be/seminar/summerschool2023) in Leuven, Beligum.

-* I'll be speaking at the [Stan for pharmacometrics day 2023](https://stan4pmx.sciencesconf.org/) in Paris on June 8th.
+* In August, I'll be attending the [Uncertainty in Artificial Intelligence](https://www.auai.org/uai2023/) (UAI) conference in Pittsburgh to present [recent work on variational inference](https://arxiv.org/abs/2302.09163).

-* I'm co-organizing [StanCon 2023](https://mc-stan.org/events/stancon2023/)!
-The conference will take place June 21st - 23rd in St Louis Missouri.
-Scholarships are available for early career scientists and members of underrepresented groups in the STEM.
+* My [interview](https://www.simonsfoundation.org/2023/06/12/between-knowing-nothing-and-knowing-for-sure-the-science-of-uncertainty/) for the Simons Foundation with science writer Mara Johnson-Groh is out.
+It provides an accessible overview of my research.

-(last updated: May 2023)
+(last updated: July 2023)